How to support someone who has stopped drinking

-If your loved one is not already attending an alcohol service, we can help them find a service.
+If the person you're concerned about is not already attending an alcohol service, we can help them find a service.

 If you can't find any face-to-face support, we have advice on how to safely detox from alcohol at home - but you should always speak to a medical professional before trying this if at all possible.

-You or your loved one can also get free and confidential advice through our webchat service.
+You can also get free and confidential advice through our webchat service.